-Chris Walker is a professor of dance, founding artistic director of the First Wave program in the Office of Multicultural Arts Initiatives, and the director of the Division of the Arts at the University of Wisconsin-Madison.
-He is the co-artistic director for the #BARS Workshop at The Public Theatre in NYC, a lab series for artists to investigate the intersection between contemporary verse and theater, created by Rafael Casal and Daveed Diggs.
-He is also a senior choreographer with the National Dance Theatre Company of Jamaica, and program director for the New Waves Dance & Performance Institute in Trinidad & Tobago.
-Walker creates contemporary dance, theater and performance artwork rooted in the visual and performance cultures of the African Diaspora.
-He works in the disciplines of dance, theater, film/video.
-He served as movement director for two-time Pulitzer Prize winner Lynn Nottage’s “Mlima’s Tale,” which ran at the Public’s Martinson Hall and he is the recent choreographer for “The Secret Life of Bees, The Musical” produced by Atlantic Theatre in NYC.
-Walker has collaborated with Laura Anderson Barbata to develop “Jus Luv/Rolling Calf” a Jamaican ‘mas’ for her “Intervention: Indigo” project, a performance that was presented in the Macy’s Thanksgiving Day Parade in Brooklyn, NY.
+Chris Walker is a multi-hyphenate contemporary dance and performance artist, a UW-Madison professor of dance, the founding artistic director of the First Wave program in the Office of Multicultural Arts Initiatives, and the current director of the Division of the Arts.
+His research is rooted in “resistance aesthetics” and draws upon the danced rituals, mas traditions, and embodied performance history of the African diaspora.
+Walker is also the co-artistic director for the #BARS Workshop at The Public Theatre in NYC, a lab series for artists to investigate the intersection between contemporary verse and theater, created by Rafael Casal and Daveed Diggs.
+He is a senior choreographer with the National Dance Theatre Company of Jamaica, and program director for the New Waves Dance & Performance Institute in Trinidad & Tobago.
+Walker has served as movement director for two-time Pulitzer Prize winner Lynn Nottage’s Mlima’s Tale, which ran at the Public’s Martinson Hall and he was the choreographer for The Secret Life of Bees, The Musical produced by Atlantic Theatre in NYC.
+Walker has collaborated with Laura Anderson Barbata to develop Jus Luv/Rolling Calf, a Jamaican ‘mas,’ for her “Intervention: Indigo” project, a performance that was presented in the 2015 Macy’s Thanksgiving Day Parade in Brooklyn, NY.
+Walker’s concert dance work has been presented in Europe, Asia and throughout the Americas.
+He has received numerous international and national grants and honors for his creative research.
+In 2020 he was named one of the School of Education’s Impact 2030 Faculty Fellows.
+Funds from the fellowship have been used to co-produce “Eat Little & Live Long” with Makeda Thomas Brooklyn, NY, and to produce his recent work “Rent-a-Tile” which premiered in Canada.
+He is currently finishing a film project titled “We Are Rough Drafts” that documents the creation of his work “Rough Drafts,” which includes interviews with his collaborators and members of the audience who experienced the work at the 60th Anniversary of the National Dance Theater Company of Jamaica.
+This month, Walker will give the keynote address at the 16th Annual Reading Festival presented by the Louise Bennett-Coverley Heritage Council.
+He was also selected by the Jamaica Dance Umbrella organizing committee to be honored in March at the annual Philip Sherlock International Arts Festival for his contribution to dance and representation of Jamaican dance at home and in the diaspora.

 Acknowledgements